- Gortnahoe National Child Safeguarding Statement

 - fully co-operate with the relevant statutory authorities in relation to child protection and welfare matters

-- develop a practice of openness with parents and encourage parental involvement in education of their children, and
+- develop a practice of openness with parents and encourage parental involvement in the education of their children; and

 - fully respect confidentiality requirements in dealing with child protection matters.

 The school will also adhere to the above principles in relation to any adult pupil with a special vulnerability.

 - In relation to any member of staff who is the subject of any investigation (howsoever described) in respect of any act, omission or circumstance in respect of a child attending the school, the school adheres to the relevant procedures set out in Chapter 7 of the Child Protection Procedures for Primary and Post-Primary Schools 2017 and to the relevant agreed disciplinary procedures for school staff which are published on the DES website.

 - In relation to the selection or recruitment of staff and their suitability to work with children, the school adheres to the statutory vetting requirements of the National Vetting Bureau (Children and Vulnerable Persons) Acts 2012 to 2016 and to the wider duty of care guidance set out in relevant Garda vetting and recruitment circulars published by the DES and available on the DES website.

 - In relation to the provision of information and, where necessary, instruction and training, to staff in respect of the identification of the occurrence of harm (as defined in the 2015 Act) the school-